Events API

 -H "Content-Type: application/json"

-Get Next Page Using Cursor and Date (Subsequent Requests)
+Get Next Page Using Cursor and Record Date (Subsequent Requests)

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN" \